Coronavirus and support for deaf children – information for professionalsPublished Date: 03 Jul 2020

 Keep in touch

-There are a wide range of other issues that will affect deaf children and their families and we will keep this post updated with any new advice.
 We are keen to hear from professionals about any other issues and welcome their advice on how they are handling particular challenges.
 You can share these with us by contacting [email protected].

 And remember, if you would like information or advice about individual cases, please do get in touch with our helpline.
 You can also refer families to us using our online form for support and advice.
 If English is not their first language we can contact them with a phone interpreter or using InterpreterNow, a BSL video interpreting service.